2021 represents a key year for Italy in the global action on climate change.

 Unfortunately, the building was lost in the bombings of the Second World War and only a facade remains to stand, carried with columns and statues, forming a sumptuous opening leading to the garden, greatly embellished by this archaic presence.

 Once beyond the entrance, the project follows the radial symmetry of the circles, drawing a path that underlies the urgency of an "ecological conversion".
-This space, a discursive symbol of the encounter between the different religious viewpoints on the globe, embodies in its essence the peaceful logic of interreligious dialogue, a natural impulse aimed at "taking care of our common home" leading to spiritual reflection and the intimate need for a harmonious connection between Man and Nature.
+This space, a discursive symbol of the encounter between the different religious viewpoints on the globe, embodies in its essence the peaceful logic of interreligious dialogue, a natural impulse aimed at "taking care of our common home" leading to spiritual reflection and the intimate need for a harmonious connection between humanity and nature.

 In entering the project we reach a sheltered space defined by columnar trees, in an enclosed garden, where we can sit on a large circular wooden bench in the shade of a maple tree to refresh the soul and restore the body.